 At Bishop Lonsdale we encourage all children to be readers who share a passion for books and reading.
 We promote reading as a lifetime learning skill which provides children with enjoyment and excitement and an opportunity to gain information about the world around them.
-All classes have a daily story read to them by an adult.

 Time is given during the school day for children to read their staged reading book independently and they also have regular opportunity to read one to one with an adult.
+There are other opportunities for children to read as each class has its own reading corner with a selection of age appropriate books.
+Children are also encouraged to use the school library where they can borrow books to take home to read for pleasure.
+All classes have a daily story read to them by an adult.
 Parents are encouraged to support their children with reading at home.